guokr/stan-cn-nlp/README.md

 This package is at its early stage (v0.0.1), bugs may exists, we recommend you not to use it for production right now.

-Comments, review, bug reports and patches are welcomed.
+Comments, reviews, bug reports and patches are welcomed.

 How to play
 ------------